dbgoodman/ecre_cds_analysis/03_load_prot.md

 ## 14140 (down from 15879 due to checking for partial aligns with perl pipe)
 ```

 Out of 14,234 possible sequences, we got 14,140 with protein reads.
-Let's read
-them into R and take a look.
+94 constructs have no Protein reads.
+Let's read them into R and take a look.
 The `load_raw_reads` function comes from step 02.